2014-15 General Catalog

 As part of their training, chemical and biochemical engineers learn ethical design and a respect for the larger issues in any design, such as community health, employee safety, and the global implications of the design.
 The University of Iowa's curriculum emphasizes chemical process safety and environmentally conscious chemical engineering design.

-Chemical and biochemical engineers work in a wide range of industries, including petroleum and specialty chemical production, polymer and plastic production, food processing, microelectronics production, pharmaceutical production, biochemical processing, and environmental compliance.
+Chemical and biochemical engineers work in a wide range of industries, including petroleum and specialty chemical production, polymer and plastic production, food processing, energy, microelectronics production, pharmaceutical production, biochemical processing, and environmental compliance.
 Potential jobs include production, process development, plant design and construction, and fundamental research.
 Many experienced chemical and biochemical engineers move through management ranks to high-level administrative positions.Back To Top

 Undergraduate Program of Study